Adrian, Illinois

 Adrian is an unincorporated community in Rock Creek Township, Hancock County, Illinois, United States.
-Adrian no longer has a post office, but is served by Dallas City.
-It hosts a grain elevator, Chemagro, and several houses.
-A former Disciples of Christ Church stands at the west end of the community, but is no longer active.
+Adrian no longer has a post office and is now served by Dallas City.
+It hosts a grain elevator, Chem Gro, and several houses.
+A former Disciples of Christ Church stands at the west end of the community.
 The former one-room school at the east end of the community is now a farm machine shed.

 History

 Adrian was laid out in the 1870s, taking its name from Adrian, Michigan.
-A post office has been in operation at Adrian since 1870.
+A post office was in operation in Adrian from 1870 until 1992.